 - Crisis and Emergency Risk Communication

-W. Tsou, E. Chernak.
-Planning and Budgeting.
+- E. Chernak.
+Planning and Budgeting in Public Health Emergencies.
 In: Levy B. editor, Mastering Public Health – Essential Skills for Effective Practice.
 Oxford University Press.
-In press. (book chapter)
+2012. (book chapter)